lupus-magnus/lupus-magnus/README.md

 ## Latest Projects

+- [Informed](https://github.com/lupus-magnus/informed) : A frontend application designed to practice CSS, HTML and React skills.
+It mimics the login page of Facebook, Instagram and Netflix, both for desktop and mobile views.

 - [HelloBank](https://github.com/lupus-magnus/gamabank-accenture) : Backend of a fake banking system, made with Node.js and Hapi.
 Currently working on the frontend part.
 - [Covid News](https://covid19-hoje.netlify.app/) : React.js front end application integrated with two different API's for world most current data about the COVID situation.
-- [Lupus Mirrors](https://lupus-mirrors.netlify.app/) : A frontend application designed to practice CSS, HTML and React skills.
-It mimics the login page of Facebook, Instagram and Netflix, both for desktop and mobile views.

 ## I'm also present at: